artificialsolutions/teneo-web-chat/README.md

 #### Engine JSON

-To display three buttons (Small, Medium and Large), the JSON that needs to be included in the `teneowebchat` output parameter should look as follows:
+To display three buttons (Small, Medium and Large), the JSON that needs to be included in the `teneowebclient` output parameter should look as follows:

 ``` json
 {